Subsidies for low-income families per year. Social support for low-income families

 Housing

-Providing benefits to children
+Providing benefits for children

-Tax incentives and subsidies for utility bills
+Tax breaks and subsidies for housing and communal services

-Legal advice “Child benefits for the poor”
+Legal consultation “Children’s benefits for the poor”

-Which family is considered poor
+Which family is considered low-income?

 When accounting for cash receipts, the income of all relatives living together and engaged in the same household is taken into account: